dib-lab/chill-filter/chill_filter_web/templates/guide.md

 * figure out what's in an unknown or problematic sample (e.g. [ERR2245457](/example?filename=ERR2245457.k51.s100_000.sig.zip));

 chill-filter will sensitively detect the presence of large genomes (500kb and up) at sequencing depths as low as 0.1x.
+It searches your entire
+sample: it does not select a subset of the data set.

-The main value of chill-filter is that it is fast, sensitive, and comprehensive.
-If you want a full taxonomic breakdown of your sample, there are other tools you might use, e.g. [sourmash](https://sourmash.readthedocs.io/), but they don't run in a Web browser :).
+The main value of chill-filter is that it is fast, sensitive, and _comprehensive_.
+Within the limits of the available reference database, it should detect the presence of all microbial and eukaryotic genomes.

+**Caveats:** If you want a full taxonomic breakdown of your sample, there are other tools you might use, e.g. [sourmash](https://sourmash.readthedocs.io/), but they don't run in a Web browser :).
+You can't currently look for viruses or other small genomes, but we would be happy to talk about how to do that.
+Chill-filter also does not work on amplicon data sets, and the numbers need to be treated with skepticism when analyzing enrichment data sets (ChIP-seq or ATAC-seq) or RNA data.

+**<font style="color:red">chill-filter is a research service and should not be relied upon for clinical diagnostics or confirmatory analyses.</font>**

+## What does chill-filter aim to do?

+chill-filter aims to be a sensitive, specific, and comprehensive approach to figuring out what is in your sample.
+It will always _underestimate_ the total known content in your sample.

+chill-filter will never share your sequence data (we don't actually have access to it, anyway!)
+However, please don't upload sensitive or personally identifying data.

 ## How do you use chill-filter?